-Android Television device implementations MUST include support for Wi-Fi Tunneled Direct Link Setup (TDLS) and other types of Android device implementations SHOULD include support for Wi-Fi TDLS as described in the Android SDK Documentation [Resources, 99].
+Device implementations SHOULD include support for Wi-Fi Tunneled Direct Link Setup (TDLS) as described in the Android SDK Documentation.
 If a device implementation does include support for TDLS and TDLS is enabled by the WiFiManager API, the device:

 - SHOULD use TDLS only when it is possible AND beneficial. - SHOULD have some heuristic and NOT use TDLS when its performance might be worse than going through the Wi-Fi access point.